Kroc/v80/bin/wla-dx/README.txt

 ".ROMBANKS 2"
 =============

 Indicates the size of the ROM in rombanks.
-This value is converted to a standard Gameboy ROM size indicator value found at "$148" in a Gameboy ROM, and there this one is put into.

 This is a compulsory directive unless ".ROMBANKMAP" is defined.